locitran/tandem/docs/instruction.md

 ## 2.4.
 Model evaluation

 This step is simple, using model.evaluate().
-I compiled 5 metrics (accuracy, auc, precision, recall, f1_score), it outputs 6 values including loss
+I compiled 5 metrics (accuracy, auc, precision, recall, f1_score), it outputs 6 values including the loss.

 # 3. Output files

 Here is the output list.
 We can change it later, I designed it to benefit my research.

 ![Alt text](./images/transfer_learning.png)

 - `after_training.csv` and `before_training.csv` are to save the average result of 3 transfer learning model `after` and `before`, evaluating on some sets (first row is mean, second row is sem).
 They are using to create the below as an example.